TjuJianyu/RRL/README.md

 ### Transfer by Linear Probing, Fine-Tuning, and Two-stage Fine-Tuning:

+Transfer the learned representation (on ImageNet1k) to Cifar10, Cifar100, and Inaturalist18 by:
+- **Linear Probing**: concatenate these representation and learn a big linear classifier on top.
+- **(Normal) Fine tuning**: concatenate pretrained representations then fine tuning all weights.
+- **(Two-stage) Fine tuning**: fine-tune each pretrained representation on target tasks separately, then concatenate the representation and apply linear probing.

+The following table provides scripts for these transfer learning experiments:

 |method|architecture| target task |linear probing| fine-tuning | two-stage fine-tuning |
 |:---:|:---:       |:---:        |:---:       |:---:       |:---:       |